unicode-org/text-rendering-tests/README.md

 For each test case, the `check.py` script parses the HTML snippet to extract the rendering parameters.
-Then, it runs a sub-process (written in C++ and Objective C) that writes the observed rendering in SVG format to Standard Output.
+Then, it runs a sub-process (written in C++, Objective C or JavaScript depending on the tested implementation) that writes the observed rendering in SVG format to Standard Output.
 Finally, the script checks whether the expected rendering matches the observed result.
 Currently, “matching” is implemented by iterating over SVG paths, allowing for maximally 1 font design unit of difference.

 ## Contributing